- Low branches make it a great option for a hedge

-'Koi' is the inverse color of the Phyllostachys Aurea 'Flavenscens Inversa' and compliment each other when planted together.
+'Koi' is the inverse color of the Phyllostachys Aurea 'Flavenscens Inversa' and complement each other when planted together.
+It also does well as a container planting and is an excellent choice for use in crafting projects.

 How Bamboo Grows